passff/passff/README.md

 #### I use an old version of Firefox and I have weird behaviours
 PassFF is developed for the last version of **Firefox** (version 59 as of April 2018).
 PassFF should also work on previous versions above Firefox 48, which introduced stable support for [WebExtensions](https://blog.mozilla.org/addons/2016/04/29/webextensions-in-firefox-48/).
-However, with Firefox's API transition, PassFF might behave strangely.
-See https://github.com/passff/passff/issues/272 for an issue now resolved.
+However, with Firefox's API transition, PassFF might behave strangely on these old versions.

 #### Nothing happens when I click on a password and select an action
 #### PassFF does not prompt me for the passphrase
 #### PassFF works but only intermittently
 It may be a problem with your pin-entry program, while your gpg-agent sometimes caches your passphrase.

-Solution: install another pinentry program:
+Possible solution: install another pinentry program:
 * MacOS:
   * `brew install pinentry-mac`
   * Add `pinentry-program /usr/local/bin/pinentry-mac` to `~/.gnupg/gpg-agent.conf`.
 You may need to create this file.